 Helen MarshallHelen Marshall is a critically acclaimed author, editor, and medievalist.
 After receiving a PhD from the prestigious Centre for Medieval Studies at the University of Toronto, she spent two years completing a postdoctoral fellowship at the University of Oxford investigating literature written during the time of the Black Death.
-She was recently appointed Lecturer of Creative Writing and Publishing at Anglia Ruskin University in Cambridge, England.
+She is a Senior Lecturer of Creative Writing at the University of Queensland.

 “Marshall is a master at bizarre, myth-infused scenarios that play on a reader’s subconscious in ways creepy and oddly pleasurable.”

 Latest Tweets from Helen